 - To avoid incurring long-term storage fees

 Shipping templates were created to respond to the volume of sales that were not already in FBA.
-SFP items were only offered to states near PTP’s warehouses, ensuring that 2 day shipping was logistically and financially achievable.
-By creating this FBM structure, Lab 916 streamined PTP’s logistics to be cost-effective without hindering sales opportunities.
+SFP items were only offered to states near PTP’s warehouses, ensuring that 2-day shipping was logistically and financially achievable.
+By creating this FBM structure, Lab 916 streamlined PTP’s logistics to be cost-effective without hindering sales opportunities.

 Lab 916 worked with PTP to improve the presence of their products on Amazon and online.
 By attributing the lack of sales to the customer experience, we mobilized to improve overall product performance by optimizing inventory organization, advertising campaigns, and strategically rebranding.